 2013 – Fanciful Tales

-Week one: July 8-12 Alice in Wonderland will inspire a massive deck of cards
+Week 1: July 8-12: Alice in Wonderland will inspire a massive deck of cards

-Week four: July 29-August 2 E.S.
-Nesbit’s Book of Dragons, will create a massive enchanted book
+Week 3: July 29-August 2: E.S.
+Nesbit’s The Book of Dragons, will inspire an enchanted book in huge proportions

 Woodmere is grateful to generous supporters who have helped underwrite the expenses for this program.
 To apply for this program, contact the Education Department at 215-247-0948.